 Modules: Media and Communication Science; Media, Education and Communication; Empirical Methods II

-Dr. Julia Lönnendonker holds a PhD in Cultural Studies from Dortmund University, where she published an analysis on the ‘Discursive Construction of European Identity in the Coverage About Possible EEC/EC/EU-Accession of Turkey’.
-She also holds a Master of Arts in Journalism from Emerson College in Boston, as well as a diploma in Geography from the University of Bonn, where she minored in Media Studies and Political Science.
-She has been teaching communication studies with a focus on international journalism for more than 15 years at the University of Dortmund and Vrije Universiteit Brussels as well as coordinating research for projects in journalism research.
-Her research focuses on topics like international comparative journalism research, international reporting, European public sphere and identity, media accountability and methods of journalism research.
-Dr. Lönnendonker teaches Journalism Research and coordinates all Media Practice related activities in the IMS program.
+Dr. Julia Lönnendonker holds a PhD in Cultural Studies from Dortmund University.
+In her PhD she analyzed the ‘Discursive Constructions of European Identity in the Coverage About a Possible EEC/EC/EU-Accession of Turkey’.
+She holds a Master of Arts in Journalism from Emerson College in Boston and a Diplom in Geography from the University of Bonn, where she minored in Media Studies and Political Science.
+Before joining IMS, she has taught Communication Studies with a focus on international journalism and coordinated research for projects at the Institute of Journalism at University of Dortmund for almost 15 years.
+Next to her occupation at DW Academy, she is guest professor in Communication Studies at Vrije Universiteit Brussels.
+Her research foci are international comparative journalism research, international reporting, European public sphere and identity, media accountability and methods of journalism research.
+Dr. Lönnendonker teaches political communication, media and globalization, journalism research, media in conflict and crisis situations and media and communication sciences.
+She also coordinates all media practice related activities in the IMS program.

 Modules: Media, Politics and Society I; Journalism